thoughtbot/ios-on-rails/release/ios-on-rails-sample.md

 First, we declare a static variable of type `HUMRailsClient`.
 Since it's a static variable, `_sharedClient` will last for the life of the program.

 Then, we use Grand Central Dispatch to execute a block of code once and only once.
-If you are using Xcode and begin typing `dispatch_once`, you can even use autocomplete to find and insert the entire `dispatch_once` code snippet. `dispatch_once` takes a reference to a static variable of type `dispatch_once_t` and a block of code to execute. `dispatch_once_t` is a long variable type that indicates whether or not the block of code has been executed already.
+If you are using Xcode and begin typing `dispatch_once`, you can even use autocomplete to find and insert the entire `dispatch_once` code snippet. `dispatch_once` takes a reference to a static variable of type `dispatch_once_t` and a block of code to execute. `dispatch_once_t` is a long variable type that indicates whether the block of code has already been executed.
 On the first call of `dispatch_once`, the `onceToken` is set and the block executed, but on every subsequent call the block is not executed because the onceToken has already been set.

 Inside the block we instantiate a `HUMRailsClient` and set it as the value of the static variable `_sharedClient`.
 Once that is done, we simply need to return our singleton `_sharedClient`.